 EnterSolar Announces Major Solar Installation for Cornell Tech Campus in NYC

-Government Officials and Community Leaders Unveiled New State of the Art Technology Campus in New York City
+Government Officials and Community Leaders Unveiled New State-of-the-Art Technology Campus in New York City

 Governor Andrew M. Cuomo, Mayor Bill de Blasio, and former Mayor Michael Bloomberg, among other state and local officials gathered on September 13th for the official dedication of the new state of the art Cornell Tech campus on Roosevelt Island in New York City.
 The Cornell Tech campus brings together faculty, business leaders, tech entrepreneurs, and students in a catalytic environment to produce visionary results grounded in significant needs that will reinvent the way we live in the digital age.